Bertrand Osborne

 Bertrand Osborne (18 April 1935 – 4 September 2018) was a British politician from Montserrat.
 He served as the territory's Chief Minister from 13 November 1996 to 22 August 1997.
-He resigned from his post amid demonstrations over his dealings with the British government in the wake of the island nation being ravaged by a volcano eruption.
+He resigned from his post amid demonstrations over his dealings with the British government in the wake of the island nation being ravaged by an eruption of the Soufrière Hills volcano.